 The dimly-lit room gave one the impression of a hotel in old horror movies.
 The faded wallpaper and the antique vanity dresser made the room feel even more depressing.

 Cramped on a corner, there was a narrow window overlooking newer buildings.

 It might be my overactive imagination, but that window looked like it was waiting for someone to jump out of it.

-I was in another world and was close to believing I'd find an old notebook in one of the drawers that held someone's secrets.
+I was close to believing I'd find an old notebook in one of the drawers that uncovered someone's secrets.

 I approached the lady at the reception desk and politely requested for a cab.
 She asked where I was going and what my plans were for the night.

 "I’m going to Khao San to meet a friend for dinner."
 She gazed at her watch and asked if I knew about the martial law happening in the country.
 I said yes, and she told me about the curfew.
 Everyone was supposed to be out of the streets by 10 PM.
 She made it thoroughly clear that I understood what she was saying and I assured her I would be back before the curfew.
 I felt like a child being monitored by a parent.
 Yes, mom, I'll be home before bed.

 In Khao San, I saw a few shirtless tourists wearing their swimming attire.
 Apparently, Bangkok is a beach town.

 Despite the news, Khao San was bustling!
 It was illuminated by glowing lights that seemed to extend to infinity, crowded with bodies and mouth-watering street food.